 Plant tissue, algae, microbes, etc:

-- $3,000 per deposit.
+- $3,300 per deposit.
 This fee includes preparation*, initial viability test (Evan’s blue, cell count, etc), and storage (frozen or lyophilized). *For plant tissue, preparation involves excising meristematic tissue from plantlets or callus tissue.
 Working with plants in soil may require an additional fee, assessed on a case-by-case basis.
 Note: The material MUST have been proven to be stored and reanimated from long term frozen storage.
-For an additional $1,250 fee, the NCMA can do preliminary tests for feasibility of cold storage and reanimation.
+For an additional fee, billed at $200/h, the NCMA can do preliminary tests for feasibility of cold storage and reanimation.
+If this testing is deemed necessary, NCMA Curators will provide a cost estimate before initiation of the work.

 Furnishing of deposits